pynamodb/PynamoDB/README.rst

     user.email = "djohn@company.org"
     user.save()

-Now, search your table for all users with a last name of 'John' and whose first name begins with 'D':
+Now, search your table for all users with a last name of 'Denver' and whose first name begins with 'J':

 .. code-block:: python